guillermobermejo/guillermobermejo/README.md

 </p>

 <p align="left">
 I’m a mobile app developer currently building a productivity app to support individuals with autism.
-I enjoy freelance in web development and graphic design and volunteering my technical skills for meaningful causes, with a focus on expanding access to technology.
+I enjoy freelance in web development & graphic design and volunteering my technical skills for meaningful causes, with a focus on expanding access to technology.
 </p>